DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Results

 \subsection{Quantitative Evaluation}

-\textbf{LR and navigation:} As seen in Table~\ref{tab:dialogue_metrics1}, the success rate of navigation is 100\% if LR succeeds.
+\textbf{Landmark recognition and navigation:} CLIP and the baseline only differ in LR and its resulting navigation.
+As seen in Table~\ref{tab:dialogue_metrics1}, the success rate of navigation is 100\% if LR succeeds, because ROS navigation stack can navigate the robot to any desired goal pose robustly in our environment.
 This dependency indicates that the performance of LR is the key factor for navigation in the \modelName system.

 For LR, as shown in Table~\ref{tab:dialogue_metrics1}, our CLIP model with disambiguation outperforms the detector baseline by achieving 100\% success rate in LR and navigation with fewer rounds of dialogue on average.
 We attribute this result to the fact that CLIP is an open vocabulary model that can take free-form query text, which is essential for our task because the user may use different expressions to refer to the same landmark.
 On the contrary, a closed vocabulary object detector can only handle a fixed set of object classes with limited expressions.
 For example, in Table~\ref{tab:grounding}, although both models can handle different objects that belong to the same landmark, CLIP can associate synonyms, such as ``sofa'' and ``couch'', and wrong transcriptions, such as ``coach'', to the correct landmark.
 In contrast, the closed-vocabulary detector can only handle strictly fixed expressions.
 The detector misidentifies some objects such as the transparent door in Landmark C after fine-tuning.
 Since our target users are usually non-experts, the baseline sometimes needs the user to rephrase multiple times to recognize the goal, which causes the user to run out of patience, and results in failure or more rounds of dialogue.